 It’s no secret that I’m a Paris-a-holic and I swear that as soon as I master Italian, it’s on to French for me.
 Since moving here, the only other countries I have visited–France and Belgium–are Francophile.
-I took two semesters of French in college as well as a couple of basic courses at the FIAF in New York in my late twenties, but I have to say it’s even more challenging to eke out a French word now when all of my efforts are focused on Italian.
+Some friends of mine live in Brussels in Belgium and they currently work as escorts.
+In brussels escorts must be able to speak French and Dutch.
+Communication is crucial when you offer adult services and therefore if an escort is able to speak more than one language, she has a much better chance of getting more clients.
+As for me, I took two semesters of French in college as well as a couple of basic courses at the FIAF in New York in my late twenties, but I have to say it’s even more challenging to eke out a French word now when all of my efforts are focused on Italian.
 I’m at a point where, despite my most valiant efforts, Italian is the only foreign language comes out of my mouth.
 I have to stop and think really hard and concentrate on articulating the basic French pleasantries (bonjour, bonsoir, s’il vous plait, merci, etc,), so that they’re Italian counterparts don’t spew out of my mouth instead.

 Before I moved to Italy, I was fearless in Paris.
 Now, I have actually grown quite timid and in an effort to not look like the clichéd English-speaking-only American, I find myself going out of the way to make sure people know that I speak Italian.
 When someone asks me where I’m from, I say, “New York but I live in Italy now and I speak Italian.”
 During a recent Paris visit, I met a Swedish chef who spoke Italian because he lived in Rome as well as perfect French (he lives in Paris now) and English and God knows what else.
 He was super nice and we chatted about relocating abroad and language barrier challenges and how not growing up at least bilingual makes it more difficult to learn a second language as an adult, but that I’m determined to master Italian (or die trying), so that I can move on to French.
 As we conversed, he made this thought provoking point: “You know, I’m sure it’s the same in Italy, but in Paris, you don’t need to worry about the language.
 You’re good at what you do, I can tell, and that’s what’s important.
 Anyone can learn a language,” (I might beg to differ but for the sake of the reassurance words of wisdom provide, I’ll agree), “but not everyone is good at what they do.
 Being good at what you do is more important than speaking multiple languages.”